-Classification Measurement

-Information regarding land and buildings is kept at the bank's registered office and is open for inspection.

-Property and equipment

-Property and equipment of the bank includes:

-- assets utilised by the bank in the normal course of operations to provide services including freehold property and leasehold premises and leasehold improvements (owner occupied); - assets which are owned by the bank and leased to third parties under operating leases as part of the bank's revenue generating operations; - > capitalised leased assets; and - other assets utilised in the normal course of operations including computer and office equipment, motor vehicles and furniture and fittings.

-Historical cost less accumulated depreciation and impairment losses, except for land which is not depreciated.

-Depreciation is over the useful life of the asset, except for assets capitalised under finance leases where the bank is the lessee, in which case depreciation is over the life of the lease (refer to policy 5.3).

-Intangible assets

-Intangible assets of the bank includes:

-- internally generated intangible assets (including computer software and other assets such as trademarks or patents) are capitalised when the requirements of IAS 38 relating to the recognition of internally generated assets have been met: - external computer software development costs are capitalised when they can be clearly associated with a strategic and unique system which will result in a benefit for the bank exceeding the costs incurred for more than one financial period; and - material acquired trademarks, patents and similar rights are capitalised where the bank will receive a benefit from these intangible assets for more than one financial period.
+Classification Measurement Information regarding land and buildings is kept at the bank's reg gistered office and is open for inspecti on.
+Property and equipment Property and equipment of the bank includes: ➤ assets utilised by the bank in the normal course of operations to provide services including freehold property and leasehold premises and leasehold improvements Historical cost less accumulate impairment losses, except for depreciated. (owner occupied); assets which are owned by the bank and leased to third parties under operating leases as part of the bank's revenue generating operations; capitalised leased assets; and Depreciation is on a straight-line basis over the useful life of the asset, except for assets capitalised under finance leases where the bank is the lessee, in which case depreciation is over the life of the lease (refer to policy 5.3). other assets utilised in the normal course of operations including computer and office equipment, motor vehicles and furniture and fittings.
+The useful life of each asset is assessed individually.
+The benchmarks used when assessing the useful life of the individual assets are set out below.
+Leasehold premises Shorter of estimated life or period of lease Freehold property 40 years Motor vehicle 5 years Office equipment (ATMs) 5 years Computer equipment 3 years Furniture and fittings 10 years Intangible assets Intangible assets of the bank includes: internally generated intangible assets (including computer software and other assets such as trademarks or patents) Cost less accumulated amortisation a losses. and any impairment are capitalised when the requirements of IAS 38 relating to the recognition of internally generated assets have been met; Amortisation is on a straight-line ba of the asset. sis over the useful life external computer software development costs are capitalised when they can be clearly associated with a strategic and unique system which will result in a benefit for the bank exceeding the costs incurred for more than The useful life of each asset is assest benchmarks used when assessing the individual assets are set out below. one financial period; and material acquired trademarks, patents and similar rights are capitalised where the bank will receive a benefit from these intangible assets for more than one financial period.
+Software and development costs 3 years

-Cost less accumulated amortisation and any impairment losses.

-Amortisation is on a straight line basis over the useful life of the asset.